 you’d want me to say.
 Let me try again.
 This piece,

-you once began, beaming, clutching
+this piece, you once began, beaming, clutching

 the B Minor Mass score to your chest before drifting